US House passes bill to boost chip manufacturing and R&D

 New Argo CD bug could let hackers steal secret info from Kubernetes apps

-Users of the Argo continuous deployment (CD) tool for Kubernetes are being urged to push through updates after a zero-day vulnerability was found that could allow an attacker to extract sensitive information such as passwords and API keys.
-The flaw, tagged as CVE-2022-24348, with a CVSS score of 7.7, affects all versions and has been addressed in versions 2.3.0, 2.2.4, and 2.1.9.
-Cloud security firm Apiiro has been credited with discovering and reporting the bug on January 30, 2022.
-Argo CD is officially used by 191 organizations, including Alibaba Group, BMW Group, Deloitte, Gojek, IBM, Intuit, LexisNexis, Red Hat, Skyscanner, Swisscom, and Ticketmaster.
+According to The Hacker News, “users of the Argo continuous deployment (CD) tool for Kubernetes are being urged to push through updates after a zero-day vulnerability was found that could allow an attacker to extract sensitive information such as passwords and API keys.”
+The flaw, which has a CVSS score of 7.7, affects all versions.
+“Cloud security firm Apiiro has been credited with discovering and reporting the bug on January 30, 2022.”
+The Hacker News describes Argo CD as being used by organizations such as Alibaba Group, BMW Group, Deloitte, Gojek, IBM, Intuit, LexisNexis, Red Hat, Skyscanner, Swisscom, and Ticketmaster.

 BlackCat ransomware linked to BlackMatter, DarkSide gangs

-The Black Cat ransomware gang, also known as ALPHV, has confirmed they are former members of the notorious BlackMatter/DarkSide ransomware operation.
-BlackCat is a new feature-rich ransomware operation launched in November 2021 and developed in the Rust programming language, which is unusual for ransomware infections.
-The ransomware executable is highly customizable, with different encryption methods and options allowing for attacks on a wide range of corporate environments.
-While the ransomware gang calls themselves ALPHV, security researcher MalwareHunterTeam named the ransomware BlackCat after the image of a black cat used on every victim’s Tor payment page.
+The Black Cat ransomware gang, which also goes by the name ALPHV, “has confirmed they are former members of the notorious BlackMatter/DarkSide ransomware operation.”
+BlackCat was launched in November 2021 and uses the Rust programming language.
+According to BleepingComputer, “the ransomware executable is highly customizable, with different encryption methods and options allowing for attacks on a wide range of corporate environments.

 Thanks to our episode sponsor, Datadog